-Thanks to the support of the Cowan Foundation, Lutherwood is reducing wait times and improving student performance in its day and residential school programs.
+Thanks to the support of the Cowan Foundation, Lutherwood is reducing wait times and improving student performance in its day and live-in school programs.

 For many years, each classroom at Lutherwood’s Children’s Mental Health Centre was dedicated to a specific mental health treatment program.
 However, changes in program enrollment sometimes resulted in empty desks in one classroom while other classrooms were full and had wait lists.

 In 2017, a grant from the Cowan Foundation enabled Lutherwood to free up staff and resources to work with Waterloo Region District School Board teachers and design this better approach.
 As a result, the classrooms are organized based on literacy, learning and developmental abilities rather than program structure.
 The grant also helped the staff develop an assessment strategy, train staff, modify classrooms, hire a full-time supervisor to implement the new model, and develop and implement an evaluation plan.

 The first evaluation results are very promising: